Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 [Your Name]

-How to Make a Resume for Your First Job
+How to Create a Resume for Your First Job

-Here is an example of how to write a resume for someone who is a new job seeker:
+Here’s an example an example resume for someone who is a new job seeker:

 Name: John Doe

-Contact Information: Contact number Email address, phone number, LinkedIn profile
+Contact Information: Phone number and email address.
+LinkedIn profile

 Education:

-- A Bachelor’s Degree in Management XYZ University, Graduated May 2021
+- BA in Business Administration XYZ University, Graduated May 2021.

-- Relevant classes: Market Research, Data Analysis, Consumer Behavior
+- Relevant courses: Market Research, Data Analysis, Consumer Behavior

 Experience: